RocioCarmonaMolero/TFMweb/README.md

 ### 1.1.
 Search for candidate proteins

 First, a keyword-based search was carried out in the 'Protein' database of the National Biotechnology Information Center ([NCBI](https://www.ncbi.nlm.nih.gov/)) specifying *Arabidopsis* as organism and 'Aldehyde dehydrogenase' as title.
 136 proteins were obtained and their sequences were downloaded into a text file.
 A BLASTP (Altschul et al. 1990) was run against *Cicer arietinum* proteome in the Reference Protein database (refseq_protein).
-The thresholds established to select candidate *C. arietinum* ALDH (CaALDH) were: Query cover ≥ 25%, E-value ≥ e-25, Identity ≥ 25%.
+The thresholds established to select candidate *C. arietinum* ALDH were: Query cover ≥ 25%, E-value ≥ e-25, Identity ≥ 25%.
 The chickpea sequences that fulfilled these parameters were downloaded into a csv file.

 As each BLASTP was done indepedently, the existence of the same XP was likely in different csv files.
 In order to clean those files and avoid the accession repetition enclosing the unique XPs on a vector called 'candidates', the R written function [get_IDprot()](https://github.com/RocioCarmonaMolero/ScriptProteinas/blob/master/get_IDprot.R) followed by the next commands was executed:

 > dat <-  read.csv(1_2cicer_D9V2GJ7401R-Alignment-HitTable.csv , header = FALSE, stringsAsFactors = F)

 > dat <- dat[,2]     #the second column of the csv, downloaded directly from the BLASTP result, is taken

 > IDprot <- get_IDprot(dat, 2)     #the function is applied and the result vector is saved in the 'IDprot' vector

 > candidates <- c(candidates, IDprot[!IDprot %in% candidates])     #the accessions of 'IDprot' not found in 'candidates' are included in it

-#this step was carried out with every 136 csv.
+This step was carried out with every 136 csv.

 The same process was repeated twice, being *Medicago truncatula* and *Glycine max* (soybean) the query.
 There were 36 aldehyde dehydrogenases found in [Phytozome v12.1](https://phytozome.jgi.doe.gov/pz/portal.html) and 21 in Refseq_Protein for *Medicago* and 55 found for soybean in the NCBI.
 The final 'candidates' vector contains 43 proteins.